signalsciences/terraform-provider-sigsci/docs/resources/site_rule.md

 Optional:

+- `redirect_url` (String) URL to redirect to when blocking response code is set to 301 or 302
-- `response_code` (Number) HTTP code agent for agent to respond with. range: 400-499, defaults to '406' if not provided
+- `response_code` (Number) HTTP code agent for agent to respond with. range: 301, 302, or 400-599, defaults to '406' if not provided
 - `signal` (String) signal id to tag

 ### Templated Signals